 - 1. Allow the engine to cool, then remove the bolts from the muffler shield.
 Remove the muffler shield. - 2.
 Remove the two set screws and remove the spark arrester. - Check for carbon deposits on the spark arrester and the exhaust port.
 Use a brush to remove any carbon deposits from the screen.
 Replace the screen if it is torn or damaged. - 4.
 Installation is the reverse of removal.
 Tighten all hardware securely.

 Flywheel Brake

-Start the engine outdoors and move the throttle to FAST.
+Start the engine outdoors.
 Release the flywheel brake lever; the engine should stop quickly.
 If it does not, take your mower to an authorized Honda servicing dealer for repair.